Enter your text here...

 Hippocrates, a Greek physician called the “Father of Medicine,” observed four distinct temperaments.
 He called them Choleric, Sanguine, Phlegmatic, and Melancholy.
 Christian authors Tim LaHaye and Florence Littauer popularized them.

 Many businesses use temperament tests to help employees interact, such as the DISC test.
-It helps those who work together better understand how to deal with the various personality types in the workplace.
+It helps those who work together better understand how to deal with various personality types in the workplace.

 • Cholerics are strong and powerful leaders—like Lions.